 I’ve since discovered Netlify and moved over.
 Call me old fashioned, but I still like good ol’ Jekyll.
-(It remains a popular choice in 2021, FWIW.)
+(It remained a popular choice in 2021, FWIW.)
 To install Jekyll, follow the appropriate instructions for your operating system here.

 A Design System for Recovering Perfectionists